bitcoin-api/bitcoin-api/README.md

 ### /addresses

 #### POST - Create or Get Bitcoin Address
-This endpoint creates a new Bitcoin address that can be used to deposit Bitcoin.
-A new address will be generated once the old one has Bitcoin sent to it.
+This endpoint creates or gets a Bitcoin address that can be used to deposit Bitcoin.
+After using this endpoint to create and return an address, a new address will be created and returned from this endpoint once the currently returned address has Bitcoin sent to it with 6 confirmations.
+Addresses will always remain associated with a token, even after a new address is retrieved.
-If the address value is `null`, there are currently no new addresses available.

 ##### Authorization
 Token Endpoint